collapsed-stacks/startups/questions/13191/should-my-freelance-business-name-be-exactly-the-same-as-my-domain-name.md

 - posted by: [Jeff Judge](https://stackexchange.com/users/223321/jeff-judge) on 2017-08-21
 - score: 1

-<p>If you're company name is Diane Design (or DianeDesign), then it's fair to say that people will enter the dianedesign.com URL directly.
+If you're company name is Diane Design (or DianeDesign), then it's fair to say that people will enter the dianedesign.com URL directly.
 You'll also receive search engine strength for the direct match.
-You should also consider registering domains for common typos (ex: diannedesign.com).</p>
+You should also consider registering domains for common typos (ex: diannedesign.com).